Septic Tank Installation Cost

 The typical size of septic tanks ranges from 4500 litres to 12500 litres, different sizes can alter the cost to put in septic tank as the bigger the tank, the longer the job will take.

-The average cost to install a septic tank including materials, labour and waste removal is between £1,500-£2,000.
+The average septic tank installation cost including materials, labour and waste removal is between £1,500-£2,000.

 This price will typically fluctuate due to ground excavation work, chosen materials, and waste removal.